joanbm/H7Shim/README.md

 ======
 A program to run the "[heaven seven](https://www.pouet.net/prod.php?which=5)" 64k demo by Exceed on Linux (or other platforms) via SDL.

-This works similarly to [Wine](https://www.winehq.org/): It runs the original executable and implements an API that translates Win32/DirectDraw/DirectAudio/etc. calls to SDL.
+This works similarly to [Wine](https://www.winehq.org/): It runs the original executable and implements a translator from Win32/DirectDraw/DirectAudio/etc. API calls to SDL.

 Why?
 Wine already exists!
 -------------------------